 Your commissions are likely to be closer to 33%, sometimes even as low as 30% in cases where the problem is quickly resolved through talks with the insurance company.
 This percentage usually increases when your case goes to trial.

 When you speak to a lawyer for a free consultation, you should request a written fee agreement that states clearly the solicitor’s fees, including the percentage that may be affected.

 Some advertisements for contingency cases might promote the fact that there are no lawyer fees unless you win the case.
 This is really how this functions.
 However, it may still seem too good to be true.

 Taking a deposition, for instance, requires hiring a court reporter and paying for a transcript.
 In addition to attorney fees, various costs are associated with advancing a personal injury lawsuit.
 In a case involving a lot of documents, you may also have to pay for other expenses such as copying, printing, and postage.

 If you hire an expert witness, you could easily end up spending thousands of dollars.
 In most cases, these costs can also be deducted from your recovery if your lawsuit is successful.

-When Should I Contact a Lawrenceville Auto Accident Lawyer?
+When Should I Contact a Georgia Auto Accident Lawyer?